 Course Objectives:

-• How to correctly place the arch of brackets for effective fixed therapy and mechanics.
+• Correctly place the arch of brackets for effective fixed therapy and mechanics

-• Bracket placement and positioning to properly align, tip and torque using fixed appliance therapy.
+• Understand bracket placement and positioning to properly align tip and torque using fixed appliance therapy

-• How to recognize the indications and contraindications of arch wires systems.
+• Recognize the indications and contraindications of arch wire systems

-• How to identify the landmarks, trace and apply the diagnostic principles of cephalometric measurements.
+• Identify landmarks and apply diagnostic principles of cephalometric measurements

-• What is the function of the removable (functional) and fixed (banded and bonded) appliances to address the Class II, Class III and deep bite and open bite cases using AP, vertical and transverse correctors.
+• Understand the function of removable and fixed appliances to address Class II, Class III, deep bite and open bite cases using AP, vertical and transverse correctors

-• Steps toward initiation of orthodontic treatment as they relate to the Class I crowding, cases in orthosis, Class II crowding, and adjunctive treatments and referrals.
+• Initiate orthodontic treatment in Class I crowding, cases in orthosis, Class II crowding and adjunctive treatments

-• Why is detailing important in straight wire appliance therapy.
+• Understand the importance of detailing in straight wire appliance therapy

 You Will Learn: